 Hooke College of Applied Sciences works with companies to develop training that meets specific needs.
 M. Holland Company received hands-on training that was immediately applied in their laboratory.

 One of the leading North American distributors of high quality thermoplastics and resins, an authorized distributor for commodity and engineering plastic resins, contacted Hooke College of Applied Sciences to discuss training.
-Their needs were twofold; namely, to limit their reliance on the raw material producers’ laboratory services to source and identify the cause of product failure, and to provide physical and analytical testing for their customers, while maintaining ISO 9001 Standards as a commitment to quality.
+Their needs were twofold: to limit their reliance on the raw material producers’ laboratory services to source and identify the cause of product failure, and to provide physical and analytical testing for their customers while maintaining ISO 9001 Standards as a commitment to quality.

 With over a hundred different resins used in applications for thousands of customers, our client needed help in learning to prepare samples from products that had been manufactured using the raw materials that they distribute.
 Based on the client’s needs, it was determined that a standard Hooke College microscopic particle handling course would not address the nuances of the samples they test and investigate, and a traditional polarized light microscopy course would not place enough emphasis on their most common problems.
 In addition, the client wanted training that integrated multiple analytical techniques specific to the instruments they had recently purchased.

-The client sent a team of three analysts for specialized training, focusing on a wide variety of representative manufactured pieces that used their products, including shampoo bottles, a nacho maker, and plastic stadium seating, just to name a few.
-After five days of hands-on training in sample preparation and polarized light microscopy, the analysts gained the knowledge and proficiency they needed to better handle their samples and serve their customers.
-The five-day course was followed with an online client webinar in which additional samples and techniques were discussed.
+The client sent a team of three analysts for specialized training, focusing on a wide variety of representative manufactured pieces that used their products, including shampoo bottles, a nacho maker and plastic stadium seating.
+During a five-days course with hands-on training in sample preparation and polarized light microscopy, the analysts gained the knowledge and proficiency they needed to better handle their samples and serve their customers.
+The course was followed with an online client webinar in which additional samples and techniques were discussed.
 This post-course session helped to further reinforce techniques and concepts that were learned during the hands-on portion of the course.